oracle/python-cx_Oracle/doc/src/user_guide/tracing_sql.rst

 end-to-end tracing.
 You can use data dictionary and ``V$`` views to monitor tracing or use other application tracing utilities.

-The attributes are sent to the database when the next round-trip to the database occurs, for example when the next SQL statement is executed.
+The attributes are sent to the database when the next :ref:`round-trip
+<roundtrips>` to the database occurs, for example when the next SQL statement is
+executed.

 The attribute values will remain set in connections released back to connection pools.
 When the application re-acquires a connection from the pool it should